danhermes/cognitive-hackathon/Student Materials/Week 3/Project Conclusions.md

 * Conclusions
 * New Directions

-These are detailed descriptions of the suggested topics in their project conclusions:
+Conclusions shouls reflect the feedback form the team.
+As a guide, here are detailed descriptions of suggested questions to answer in your project conclusions:

 ### Project Goals
 What is the goal of the project?